 Search Engine Optimization (SEO) is on every tongue across the world wide web.
-Unfortunately, there is plenty of misinformation and, well, vagueness surrounding SEO.
-If you’ve been wondering about SEO and asking yourself how long it takes to work, look no further.
+Unfortunately, there is a lot of misinformation and vagueness surrounding SEO.
+If you’ve been wondering about SEO and asking yourself, how long it takes to work...
+Look no further!
 We’ll go into detail about what SEO is, how long it takes, and how you can set your website up for SEO success.
 Let’s go!

 What Is SEO?

 A solid SEO strategy should increase the amount of organic traffic (meaning not direct, and not paid placement) to your site.
 But if you’re wondering how much time it takes to start succeeding with SEO, it’s important to first delve into what it is.

 To put it simply, SEO is the process of ensuring your website has a good ranking on search engines such as Google and Bing.
 It also applies to all manner of searches, whether that’s video, news, images, scholastic, mobile, desktop, or industry-based searches.

 Practically, SEO involves looking at how search engines work, what algorithms they use to come up with their results, what keywords are most popular and creating content based on that information.

 To help rank pages, search engines send what are called “crawlers” through websites to determine viability based on certain criteria.
 These algorithms typically determine your site’s relevancy, and how far up the Search Engine Results Pages (SERPs) to place you.